-To set up alerts, you must configure both the alert email recipients (see Configuring alert recipients) and which event categories will trigger an alert email message (see Configuring alert categories).
+To set up alerts, you must configure both the alert email recipients (see Configuring alert recipients on page 321) and which event categories will trigger an alert email message (see Configuring alert categories on page 321).

 Alert email messages also require that you supply the FortiVoice unit with the IP address of at least one DNS server.
 The FortiVoice unit uses the domain name of the SMTP server to send alert email messages.
 To resolve this domain name into an IP address, the FortiVoice unit must be able to query a DNS server.
-For information on DNS, see Configuring DNS.
+For information on DNS, see Configuring DNS on page 47.

 You can customize the alert email.
-For more information, see Customizing call report and notification email templates.
+For more information, see Customizing call report and notification email templates on page 113.

-- Configuring alert recipients - Configuring alert categories
+- · Configuring alert recipients on page 321 - · Configuring alert categories on page 321